joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 <!--

 It starts with just a simple Python app.
 It's a one-page marketing site and the rest of the backend.

 Then at some point you need to slap NGINX on it.
 You need that reverse proxy, and NGINX is free and trusted.

+Oh look, some new Go-based API services want to sneak in behind your proxy.

 Then you decide, wait, let's go Kubernetes.
 Slap that on there.
 Nice easy project.

-Oh look, some new Go-based API services want to sneak in behind your proxy.
+Then you need start proxy_pass-ing traffic and editing Host headers to get traffic to external services, and since you want everything to work from one hostname, your ingress starts getting a lot tricker.

 And there's Docusaurus, asking for a little space for your new developer documentation.
-Slap that on there and get the routing wired up.

 Then a few of your APIs need to get moved from here to there, requiring redirects and new version numbers, which is another thing to worry about.
 They become moving targets.

 What's that?
 Webflow peeking in?
-Then there’s some apps hosted on Vercel, or maybe Remix is coming to gobble up Webflow.
+Then there’s some more apps hosted on Vercel, or maybe Remix is coming to gobble up Webflow.
+More proxying.

 Then you have even more API services barging in…

 I'm sure many of you have been in this situation before.
 This is a story of people who have no way to self-assess themselves and figure out how to take even a single step away from this chaos to a well-managed, scalable, and developer-friendly API platform.
 A more mature platform.

 If you’re a CTO or engineering leader, you don’t want this happening under your watch.
 If you’re platform engineer, the path isn’t so much golden as it is covered in a rockslide.
 If you’re a DevOps or infrastructure engineer, you’re that this is fine dog until the day you hang up your hat.

 In some cases, you might have an API gateway in place—you know, that front door to all your APIs and a way to offload non-functional requirements AuthN/AuthZ, load balancing, observability, rate limiting, failover, and much more from your individual services.
 A control plane.

 Most API gateways come with a hundred buttons you can press and things to turn on—maturity means knowing which to turn on first.
 Which problems do you try to solve first?

 ngrok is going down this path on every from every angle—both as a company building an API gateway, and a company dogfooding the heck out of an API gateway.

 You might think that’s why I care, but that’s not the whole story.